-4.6 Experimental Analysis
+4.6 Experimental analysis

 In this subsection we empirically evaluate the SM algorithms summarized in Table 3 for the binary logistic regression model.
-Our goal is to further validate the theoretical analysis given in Section 4.5 from an experimental perspective.
+Our goal is to further validate the theoretical analysis given in Sect.
+4.5 from an experimental perspective.
 Specifically, we attempt to achieve the following purposes:

-- (a) Illustrate the tradeoff between efficiency and effectiveness; - (b) Illustrate the tradeoff between training and testing.
+(a) Illustrate the tradeoff between efficiency and effectiveness;

+(b) Illustrate the tradeoff between training and testing.

-Text Data We also evaluate the SM algorithms on two text categorization tasks using the WebKB [6] and NewsGroup [19] data sets.
+Text data We also evaluate the SM algorithms on two text categorization tasks using the WebKB (Craven et al. 1998) and NewsGroup (Joachims 1997) data sets.
 The WebKB data set contains web pages gathered from computer science departments in several universities.
 The pages can be divided into seven categories.
-Here we run the binary logistic regression model on the classes faculty and course, with a total of 2,054 pages.
+Here we run the binary logistic regression model on the classes faculty and course, with a total of 2054 pages.
 The NewsGroup data set consists of 20 classes.
-We use the classes alt.atheism and comp.graphics, with a total of 1,985 words.
+We use the classes alt.atheism and comp.graphics, with a total of 1985 words.
 Based on the information gain criterion, 300 features (i.e., m = 300) are selected for WebKB and 1000 features (i.e., m = 1000) for NewsGroup.
-We then define a feature as where $N_j(\mathbf{x}k)$ is the number of occurrences of feature j in document \mathbf{x}k and $N(\mathbf{x}k)$ is the total number of occurrences of all features in document \mathbf{x}k .
-In the experiments, we specify 1, 398 training samples and 656 test samples for WebKB dataset, and 1, 390 training samples and 595 test samples for NewsGroup dataset.
-Figures 1 and 2 show the training loss, with values normalized to 1, for the two initialization methods on these four data sets.
-Note that the x-axis is in log scale for all plots.
-Moreover, to facilitate comparison and visualization, we illustrate the training losses of the first 100 iterations, although some of the algorithms have converged and others have not converged before 100 iterations.
-As we can see, all six algorithms are not sensitive to the initial values of the λ{ij} and converge though with different rates.
-Obviously, the convergence of SM-2, SM-3, SM-4 and SM-5 follow from the basic properties of SM algorithms.
-For SM-1 and the pure Newton method, they also converge in our experiments.
-However, as is well known, the convergence of SM-1 and the pure Newton method is generally not guaranteed.
-The orderings of different methods in terms of their convergence rate are same as those in (31) and (32).
-In addition, SM-1 \geq SM-4 holds for the two simulated data sets, while it does not hold for the two text data sets.
-This is in full agreement with our theoretical analysis in Section 4.5.
+We then define a feature as where $N_j(\mathbf{x}k)$ is the number of occurrences of feature j in document $\mathbf{x}k$ and $N(\mathbf{x}k)$ is the total number of occurrences of all features in document $\mathbf{x}k$ .
+In the experiments, we specify 1398 training samples and 656 test samples for WebKB dataset, and 1390 training samples and 595 test samples for NewsGroup dataset.

-$$h_j(\mathbf{x}k) = \frac{N_j(\mathbf{x}k)}{N(\mathbf{x}k)}$$
+$$h_j(\mathbf{x}k) = \frac{N_j(\mathbf{x}k)}{N(\mathbf{x}k)},$$